 Protect yourself in an uninsured world

 Because so many motorists are flouting the law, it's important to maintain uninsured and underinsured motorist coverage on your vehicle to protect yourself if you're in a wreck and the other party can't afford to pay..

 "Many people just buy the minimum that's mandated by the state," McChristian says.
 Such minimum amounts of liability coverage protect you from the damage you do to others, but often at levels that are not adequate to cover you if you cause serious damages to another driver.

-Some states make uninsured and underinsured motorist coverage optional, but McChristian says, "it's a really, really important coverage."
+Some states make uninsured motorist coverage optional, but McChristian says, "it's a really, really important coverage."